gmc-code/PC-Latex/docs/latex_maths/check_solution_2step/check_solution_2step_intro.rst

 Check solution to equations: 2 step introduction
 ====================================================

-| Check the solution to a 2 step equations using substitution.
+| Check the solution to 2 step equations using substitution.
 | The output pdfs from LaTeX can be converted to pngs.

 ----